-Each principal is responsible for creating and updating the School Emergency Response Plan (SERP) on an annual basis at Assurance Database (also esa.dc.gov for D.C. schools).
+Each principal is responsible for creating and updating the School Emergency Response Plan (SERP) on an annual basis at Assurance Database ( also https://hsema.dc.gov/page/hsema-form for D.C. schools; use request form on this link).
 This cover page should accompany the completed plan.
 The principal needs to sign this cover page prior to including a copy of the plan within the Management Guide.